ignatiusmb/aubade/content/05-semantics.md

 - MD024: Multiple headings with the same content; siblings only
 - MD042: No empty links

+Generated ids can be specified from the text by wrapping them in `$(...)` as the delimiter.
+The text inside will be converted to kebab-case and will be used as the id.
+If no delimiter is detected, the whole text will be used.

 If you're using VSCode, you can install the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) to help you catch these lint errors / warnings and write better markdown.
 These rules can be configured, see the [.jsonc template](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.jsonc) and [.yaml template](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.yaml) with an [example here](https://github.com/ignatiusmb/mauss.dev/blob/master/.markdownlint.yaml).

 ### Code Blocks